Fit-PC: fit-PC2

 On February 19, 2009, Compulab announced the fit-PC2, which is "a major upgrade to the fit-PC product line".

-Detailed specifications for the fit-PC2 include an Intel Atom Z5xx Silverthorne processor (1.1/1.6/2.0 GHz options), up to 2GB of RAM, 160GB SATA Hard Drive, GigaBit LAN and more.
+Detailed specifications for the fit-PC2 include an Intel Atom Z5xx Silverthorne processor (1.1/1.6/2.0 GHz options), up to 2GB of RAM, 160GB SATA Hard Drive, Gigabit LAN and more.
 The fit-PC2 is also capable of HD video playback.
 Its declared power consumption is only 6W, and according to the manufacturer, it saves 96% of the power used by a standard desktop. fit-PC2 is the most power efficient PC on the Energy-Star list.

 The fit-PC2 is based on the GMA 500 (Graphics Media Accelerator).
 Unfortunately the open source driver included in Linux kernel 2.6.39 does not support VA-API video or OpenGL/3D acceleration.

-The fit-PC2 is being phased out and is being replaced by the fitlet, the fitlet was designed to replace the groundbreaking (and still popular) CompuLab fit-PC2.
+The fit-PC2 is being phased out and is being replaced by the fitlet, the fitlet was designed to replace the CompuLab fit-PC2.